10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Tsukiji Fish Market

-Just outside of Ginza proper, Tsukiji Fish Market is one of those must-see Tokyo attractions you shouldn’t miss.
-Whether you’ve got one or two days in Tokyo or a week, it needs to be on your radar.
+Located just outside of Ginza proper, Tsukiji Fish Market is one of those must-see Tokyo attractions I don’t think you should miss.
+Whether you’ve got one or two days in Tokyo or a week, this world-famous first market needs to be on your radar.

 No longer will you need to set your alarm clock for the wee morning hours and drag yourself out of bed to queue up for the daily tuna auction.